Frequently Asked Questions

 Palliative care is an essential part of hospice.
 It is patient-centered, compassionate and focused on quality of life for patients with a life-limiting illness.
 Palliative consults can be provided through a medical specialist.
 All hospice is palliative, but not all palliative patients qualify for hospice.

 How and when do I know if my loved one should be in hospice?

 When a patient has been diagnosed with a life-limiting illness and their prognosis is six months or less, it’s time to consider hospice care.
 Many families wait until the last days and weeks to call hospice.
 Seeking services upon receiving the initial diagnosis ensures that you and your loved ones utilize all services offered through hospice benefits.
 A patient with a life-limiting diagnosis may not show signs of decline immediately.
 In this case, there are indicators to watch out for, including frequent visits to the ER, a loss of mental ability, progressive weight loss, frequent falls and signs of deteriorating health.

 Who is eligible for hospice?

-Patients with a terminal prognosis of six months or less are eligible for the L’chaim program.
+Patients with a terminal prognosis of six months or less are eligible for the L’chaim spiritual enrichment hospice program.